Payments Management

 On the Credit Card tab, clicking this button Deletes a credit card from the patron file.
 Once credit cards without transaction history can be deleted from the patron record.
 Click here for more information on Deleting a Credit Card.

 On the Credit Card tab, clicking this button Shreds the selected credit card records if they exceed the minimum retention policy of # days.
 Theatre Manager can implement either Schedule "C" or "D" for the SAC.
 You can define a retention period for credit card information.
-Click here fro more information.
+Click here for more information.

 Post Authorization of Credit Cards